Skip to content

 A CNC milling machine (Computer Numerical Control) is a computer-controlled fabrication machine used for cutting and shaping materials with high precision.

-CNC milling machines can process materials such as:
+CNC milling machines can process a wide range of materials, including:

 • Wood